vaughnmuirhead/rbatch/README.md

 # rbatch

-Just a simple example project to demonstrate the a pattern for creating a Docker image wich executes an R script.
+Just a simple example project to demonstrate a pattern for creating a Docker image wich executes an R script.

 - Note: To use the example R script you'll need a Google Cloud project with BigQuery enabled.
 Also, a great place to try this out is in the Google Cloud shell. https://cloud.google.com/shell/docs/quickstart